CFSS-MACSS/course-site/content/syllabus/classification-topic-models/index.md

 ## Class materials

-* Run the code below in your console to download today’s in-class materials: `usethis::use_course("text-analysis-fundamentals-and-sentiment-analysis-and-tm")`
+* Run the code below in your console to download today’s in-class materials: `usethis::use_course("CFSS-MACSS/text-analysis-fundamentals-and-sentiment-analysis-and-tm")`

 <!--
 * [Predicting song artist from lyrics](/notes/predicting-song-artist/)